jake-knerr/chess/README.md

 }
 ```

-#### Pseudo-elements are child content and are styled by fragments.
+#### Pseudo-elements are child content and are styled by fragment rules.

 ```css
 .btn {